embrisa/ToolChest/Theme.md

   * **Sunrise-to-Sea Gradient:** This core visual signals approachability and optimism (sunrise hues) transitioning to innovation and depth (oceanic hues).
 It's the primary accent.
   * **Simple Markup (`<TC>`):** The logo mark embodies simplicity and recognizability.
+  * **Apple-Inspired Translucency:** UI elements feature frosted glass effects with subtle borders and shadows for an elegant, modern feel.
+  * **Cosmic Background:** A layered spacey background with distant stars for depth and atmosphere.
   * **Utility-first Layouts:** UI elements like cards, filters, and upload zones are designed to feel like tools on a workbench – functional and clear.

 -----